Absolventa/emarsys-rb/README.md

     Emarsys::Source.destroy(123)

-Please refer to the code easir understand of each method.
+Please refer to the code for detailed instructions of each method.

 ## Contributing